 All UK bats are insectivorous and nocturnal.
 They can eat up to a third of their body weight in insects each night.

 To attract bats you need to encourage bug life.
 In gardens, leave a wild area.
 Create small piles of woody twigs and cut branches.
-Piles of stones create habitats too.
+Wet marshy areas are perfect for creating bug-rich habitats.
+Piles of stones create insect habitats too.

 Include night-blooming plants in your garden to encourage moths – a key part of the diet of a bat.
 Night-scented flowers such as nicotina (flowering tobacco) and honeysuckle are a good bet for attracting pollen-hungry moths.